UniversalDependencies/docs/_bg-pos/PART.md

 categories such as negation, mood, tense etc.  Particles are normally not inflected, although exceptions may occur.

-In the Bultreebank tagset the follwoing tags map to `PART`: Tn, Ti, Tx, Tm, Tv, Te and Tg.
+In the Bultreebank tagset the following tags map to `PART`: Tn, Ti, Tx, Tm, Tv, Te and Tg.
 (Note that `Ta` is considered `INTJ` in the universal tagset.
 The `Tn` particle _не_ / _ne_ "no" is also considered `INTJ`).